 Whether you’re a small business or a Fortune 500 company, chances are you need external help producing your content.
 Fortunately, content marketplaces have popped up en masse to assist businesses of all sizes in finding the right fit for their content needs.
 Content marketplaces let marketers experiment with content without adding headcount to their teams.
 It’s a fantastic system, if you know how to work with the writers.

-Before you spend your marketing budget on outsourced content, consider these three tips to ensure you get the quality content you want from your writers.
+Before you hire writers from a content marketplace, consider these three tips to ensure you get the quality content you want from your writers.

 Find the Right Writers

 First things first: You need to know where to find reputable writers.
 While there are a plethora of content marketplaces available, do your research to find the ones with writers who fit your business’ needs.
 There are many content marketplace models: Some simply connect businesses with writers; others offer an entire online platform for reviewing work and communicating directly with the writers and a designated account manager.
 Depending on your budget, bandwidth and content marketing strategy, you can determine which best suits your content requirements.

 Some notable content marketplaces are Contently, NewsCred, Zerys, Content Writers, Ebyline, and Scripted.
 Each marketplace offers its own unique take on content marketing, so investigate each before making an investment.
 Review writers’ profiles to get a sense of their tone and expertise.
 Selecting writers who can adapt quickly to your brand and write as if they were on staff will save your team time and money in the long run.

 Provide Clear Directions